vassalengine/vassal/.github/ISSUE_TEMPLATE/vassal-bug-report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior. **Small test modules that explicitly demonstrate a bug help considerably!** (include a link to the module and other files where required.
+Steps to reproduce the behavior. **Small test modules that explicitly demonstrate a bug help considerably!** (include a link to the module and other files if required.
 Small files may be attached; use .zip if necessary.):
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'